 - Audiobooks.com.
 First responders, military members, teachers, and students can receive a free audiobook from Audiobooks.com when they sign up through ID.me.
 That’s in addition to the two free audiobooks for all new subscribers.

 - Lenovo.
 First responders and nurses signed up with ID.me can get a 5% discount on products from Lenovo.
 For Canadian first responders and U.S. and Canadian military members, the discount is 7%.
 The site also offers special deals for medical professionals, students, teachers, and senior citizens.

 - Ring.
 First responders, service members, veterans, students, and teachers can get 20% off select smart doorbells and other home security products from Ring.
 Visit the website and sign in with VerifyPass to receive a one-time discount code.

 - Sennheiser.
 First responders can receive discounts on Sennheiser headphones with an active ID.me account.
 This deal also applies to military members and families, doctors, nurses, students, teachers, and government employees.

 - Tidal.
 First responders can sign up for the streaming music service Tidal at a discounted monthly rate.
-A premium subscription costs $5.99 a month ($4 off), and a top-tier HiFi plan costs $11.99 per month ($8 off).
-The deal applies to police, firefighters, EMTs, other EMS workers, and military service members.
+A premium subscription costs $5.99 per month ($4 off), and a top-tier HiFi plan costs $11.99 per month ($8 off).
+The deal applies to U.S. police, firefighters, EMTs, EMS workers, and military service members.

 - T-Mobile.
 The cell service T-Mobile offers special plans just for first responders.
 They can get a four-line Magenta plan with 3GB of mobile hotspot data for $100 per month or a four-line Magenta Plus plan with 20GB of mobile hotspot data for $140, including taxes and fees.

 Travel and Entertainment

-Another big category for first responder discounts is travel and entertainment.
-From hotels to car rentals, cruise lines to theme parks, dozens of businesses are eager to have first responders as guests and are willing to reward them with special deals.
+Another big category for first-responder discounts is travel and entertainment.
+From hotels and car rentals to cruise lines and theme parks, dozens of businesses are eager to have first responders as guests and are willing to reward them with special deals.

 - Beaches Resorts.
 Firefighters, police officers, and active members of the Federal Emergency Management Agency (FEMA) receive a 10% first responder discount on top of all other special promotions at Beaches Resorts.
 Members of the U.S. and Canadian military also qualify for this discount.
 Proof of employment is required at the time of booking.